Citi CEO Pandit's 2011 pay soars to $14.9 million

 Pandit, 55, has been CEO since December 2007 and refused to accept compensation in 2010 beyond the token $1 payment.

-Citigroup President John Havens, who like Pandit was a former executive at Morgan Stanley, received $12.98 million in total compensation for 2011, up 36 percent from 2010.
+Citigroup President John Havens, who like Pandit was a former executive at Morgan Stanley (MS.N), received $12.98 million in total compensation for 2011, up 36 percent from 2010.

 Shares of Citigroup, which earlier this week announced that its chairman Richard Parsons and two other directors were stepping down at the company’s annual meeting on April 17, are up 29 percent this year.